 If you’ve ever tried a truly fresh tomato, then you know it is bursting with flavour and succulent with juices.
-By comparison, the tomatoes you get in the supermarket taste and feel like cardboard.
+By comparison, the tomatoes you get in the supermarket just don't taste and feel the same.

 There are many factors to blame for the bland taste of supermarket tomatoes, such as the genetic mutations that farmers encourage in order to grow more perfect-looking tomatoes, but sacrificed taste.